pinballpower/code_wpcpowermon/protocol/protocol.md

 First the column is set (only one bit on the data bus is set), next the row data will be set.
 As the end of a cycle all lamps will be reset to 0.
 There is another transfer on the bus at the end of each cycle.
 It's cause is unknown.
 However as this happens at the end of the cycle, we can simply ignore it.

 ![Lamp matrix signals](rowcol.png)

+## Reading data

+### The correct way

+As the bus is designed to directly drive Flip-Flops, the correct way is as follows

+- Wait until an address line goes to 0, read the address
+- Wait until this address line goes back to 1, read the data

+### Simplified way

+The data transfers on the bus always seem to take around 400ms.
+I haven't seen any other types in logic analyser traces.
+Therefore with a hardware that just listens on the bus, the following method will also work
+- Wait until an address line goes to 0
+- Wait 200ns
+- Read address and data from the bus at the same time